emilyjspencer/Questions-checklist/ood.md

 * If default(arguments) are more than just integers/strings - implement what?
 * What is meant by implementation
 * What is a factory
+* What is meant by clean code
+* Why do we need to write clean code
+* What makes code that has been written clean
+* What are the three categories of design patterns
+* What is the singleton pattern
+* What is the abstract factory pattern
+* What is the prototype pattern
+* What is the adapter pattern
+* What is the bridge pattern
+* What is the decorator pattern
+* What is the template pattern
+* What is the behavioural pattern
+* What is the observer pattern